Izziboi/How-AirBnB-Faired-in-Seattle-and-Boston-in-2016-2017/README.md

 Summary:

-By the foregoing, it can be deduced that in AirBnB, one listing id can be used repeatedly to list different accommodations.
-It can also be inferred that hosts can have their accommodations listed on AirBnB platform on any day of the year, including Christmas day.
-This means that AirBnB works all year round.
-Furthermore, as many accommodations as possible can be listed in a day, with different price tags according to peculiar factors considered by AirBnB.
-This means that there is no limit to the number of accommodations that can be listed in one day.

-Conclusion:

 Looking at the two cities – Seattle and Boston – it is safe to say that Seattle is more commercial than Boston.
-This is evident in the fewer number of unavailable listing ids in Seattle, as well as the higher number of maximum accommodation listings per day in Seattle.
+This is evident in the fewer number of unavailable listing ids, as well as the higher number of maximum accommodation listings per day in Seattle.
 What this means is that more people list their homes for tourist accommodation in Seattle than in Boston.
 However, there are more price options in Boston than in Seattle.
 While Seattle had 669 different price options, Boston had 1,246 options.
 It will be a good idea to increase the price options of Seattle accommodations to create more possibilities of patronage from members of the public.
 Meanwhile, it seems that most tourist customers were comfortable with the price of $150.00 as evident in both cities.

+Conclusion:

+By the foregoing, it can be deduced that in AirBnB, one listing id can be used repeatedly to list different accommodations.
+It can also be inferred that hosts can have their accommodations listed on AirBnB platform on any day of the year, including Christmas day.
+This means that AirBnB works all year round.
+Furthermore, as many accommodations as possible can be listed in a day, with different price tags according to peculiar factors considered by AirBnB.
+The implication is that there is no limit to the number of accommodations that can be listed in one day.

 Acknowledgement: